plapebie/PUL_diversity/README.md

 3. Clustering of PULs based on the presence / absence of enzyme families uses the file "modularity_ss_sum.csv".
 The percentage of mismatch can be set by the user ("args").

+Four other scripts are provided for analysis that can be done after the 1-2-3 scripts and that are explained in the publication.
+Intput files used in PCA can be provided upon request.